lightningj-org/btc-lab-blog/simpleonlinewallet/developing_wallet.md

 ## Displaying the Balance

 To display the current wallet balance is really simple.
-Just call _get_balance()_ to get the number of available Satoshis in the wallet.
+Just call _get_balance()_ to get the number of available satoshis in the wallet.
 A real wallet would probably convert it into different denominations (BTC, bits, USD etc) but that is pure calculations.

 ```